SchmidtScoreboard/SchmidtScoreboard.github.io/blog_posts/Scoreboard2.1Update.md

 ## What’s Next?

 I’ve got a few potential features that I’d love feedback on.
-You can find the survery[here](https://4jqaknpki6r.typeform.com/to/jQbcwAn9) if you haven’t filled it out.
+You can find the survery [here](https://4jqaknpki6r.typeform.com/to/jQbcwAn9) if you haven’t filled it out.

 Currently, my plan is: